johalduran7/EKS-prometheus-grafana/README.md

   - now, the calculation before is just for the worker node, whereas for the control plane node (master) is 0.1 USD in most of the regions.
   - so the total of the EKS cluster per hour is ~$0.1434 per hour

+### Deployments

+This project deploys the following components:

+-   **Node.js App:** A web application that allows users to upload and retrieve images, utilizing a PostgreSQL database for storage.
+NOTE: The scope of the project doesn't comprise development skills about the application itself.
+This is intended to show the configuration of Grafana and Prometheus as well as the configuration to scrape metrics.
+-   **PostgreSQL:** A robust relational database management system used to persist image data.
+-   **Prometheus:** A powerful monitoring and alerting toolkit that collects metrics from the deployed applications and infrastructure.
+-   **Grafana:** A data visualization and monitoring tool that provides dashboards to visualize metrics collected by Prometheus.

+### How to Run

+1.  **## EKS Setup:**
   - Deploying EKS using terraform.
     - reference: https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html
     - Explanation of the resources deployed: